dwatteau/scummvm-build-macppc/README.md

 ### Fetching the ScummVM source code

 If you know about Git, use Git.
 It's available in `/opt/macports-tff/bin/git` (albeit an older release) once the Unofficial TenFourFox Development Toolkit is properly installed.

-Of course, remember that you're going requests to the Internet with an OS that's hasn't received any security update for more than a decade.
+Of course, remember that you're doing requests to the Internet with an OS that's hasn't received any security update for more than a decade!

 ```sh
 mkdir -p ~/git